Milton Heights services

 The busy Milton Interchange on the A34 has attracted a number of retail developments, including a service area on the Didcot Link Road.

-Catering: Beefeater (The Applecart), McDonald's Drive Thru Hotel: Premier Inn Charging Points: bp pulse 150kW CCS & 100kW CHAdeMO Forecourt: BP, M&S Simply Food, Wild Bean Café, Air1 AdBlue, Free Cash Machine
+Catering: Beefeater (The Applecart), McDonald's Drive Thru Amenities: Premier Inn Outdoor Space: Limited grass around the hotel Charging Points: bp pulse 150kW CCS & 100kW CHAdeMO; InstaVolt 120kW CCS & 50kW CHAdeMO Forecourt: BP, Marks and Spencer Food, Wild Bean Café, Free Cash Machine

 Short stay customer parking is available for cars at all facilities.
 HGV parking is available within the filling station.